 The texts in this list are curated through my personal interest and recommendations from publishing companies, authors, and publicists.
 Please contact me with upcoming releases.
 Understand that I will only include two texts per publishing company.
+Amazon and Bookshop are affiliated links and qualifying sales help to sustain Entropy.
 I can be reached at firstname.lastname@example.org.

 La Belle Ajar by Adrian Ernesto

 102 pages – CLASH Books /Bookshop

 “La Belle Ajar is a beautiful collaboration between the dead and the living, the muse and the inspired, and a reminder to continue the conversations with the poets who came before us; Cepeda finds the magic of Plath and delicately constructs her enchantment, an enlivening book of poems you will return to reread again and again.”—Kelli Russell Agodon

 “The Elvis Machine is a book of poems inspired by living, loving, and hate-fucking in Memphis, Tennessee—a city still kissed with the 1950s.
 Forged in a dumpster fire of toxic Elvises, these poems are pornographic bad romances, psychedelic love dirges, and threnodies for sex, drugs, and rock’n’roll.
 They’ll make you laugh off the pain as much as you’ll cry, cringe, and feel exposed in this ‘No Boys Allowed’ clubhouse of feminine rage and healing.” –from CLASH Books website